 These sugar cookies are a great base cookie for decorating, so use your imagination.
 You can dip the entire top in the glaze and sprinkle with dried flowers.
 You can use sparkly sugar instead of sprinkles.
 The sky’s the limit!

-Bakery Style Rolled Sugar Cookies
+Get the Recipe: Bakery Style Sugar Cookies

-- 3 cups all-purpose flour
+- 3 cups (390 g) all-purpose flour, spooned and levelled

-- 1 1/2 tsp baking powder
+- 1 1/2 teaspoon (ts) baking powder

-- 1 cup unsalted butter at room temperature
+- 1 cup (227 g) unsalted butter, at room temperature

-- 1 cup granulated white sugar
+- 1 cup (200 g) granulated white sugar

 - 1 large egg

-- 1 1/2 cups icing sugar
+- 1 1/2 cups (195 g) icing sugar

 - Colourful confetti sprinkles

-In a medium bowl, whisk together the flour, baking powder and salt and set aside.
+- In a medium bowl, whisk together the flour, baking powder and salt and set aside.

-In a large bowl with an electric mixer or the bowl of a stand mixer fitted with a paddle attachment, beat the butter with the white sugar until light and fluffy, about 3 minutes.
+- In a large bowl with an electric mixer or the bowl of a stand mixer fitted with a paddle attachment, beat the butter with the white sugar until light and fluffy, about 3 minutes.
 Scrape down the side of the bowl.
 Add the egg and vanilla and beat until well combined, scraping down the bowl as needed.

-With the mixer on low, gradually add the flour mixture and mix until the dough comes together into large, moistened chunks.
+- With the mixer on low, gradually add the flour mixture and mix until the dough comes together into large, moistened chunks.
 Remove dough to a large piece of plastic wrap, gather together and flatten into a 1-inch thick disk and wrap well.
 Refrigerate for at least one hour (you can leave in the fridge several hours before rolling).

-Preheat oven to 350F and line a large baking sheet (or two smaller baking sheets) with parchment paper.
+- Preheat oven to 350F and line a large baking sheet (or two smaller baking sheets) with parchment paper.

-When chilled, remove dough to a lightly floured surface.
+- When chilled, remove dough to a lightly floured surface.
 Allow to stand a few minutes, then begin rolling into a 1/2-inch thick circle/oval. *Dough will be hard to roll at first.
 Start at the edges and work it with the rolling pin until it starts to thin.
 Don't allow to stand at room temperature too long.
 You want the dough to stay as cool as possible.
 Cut about eight 3 1/2-inch rounds from the dough and then gather the scraps to cut 1-2 more rounds.

-Place rounds on prepared baking sheets, allowing a little space in between (these don't spread much).
+- Place rounds on prepared baking sheets, allowing a little space in between (these don't spread much).

 - Bake in preheated oven for 15-18 minutes, or until set and lightly golden underneath.
 Remove from oven and let stand 1 minute, then remove to a cooling rack to cool completely.

-To Glaze: Place a cooling rack on top of a baking sheet and set aside.
+- To Glaze: Place a cooling rack on top of a baking sheet and set aside.
 Combine all the glaze ingredients in a small bowl (I use a cereal bowl).
 Beat well with a spoon until smooth.
 Take your bowl and tip it towards you so the glaze runs to the side closest to you.
 Take a cooled cookie and dip the top half furtherest from you into the glaze until the glaze reaches the bottom edge of the cookie.
 Lift cookie out and allow the excess glaze to drip back into the bowl, then place cookie onto the cooling rack.
 Immediately sprinkle the glazed half of the cookie with sprinkles while the glaze is still wet.
 Repeat with the remaining cookies.